ShubhamGhalsasi2003/-Smart-Insurance-Claim-Fraud-Detection-and-Management-System/README_Insurance_Fraud_System.md

+Smart Insurance Claim Fraud Detection System
+This is a full-stack machine learning-based application for detecting fraudulent insurance claims.
+The system combines a Java Spring Boot frontend with a Flask-powered Python ML model backend, hosted on AWS infrastructure.

 # Insurance Fraud Detection System

 This is a full-stack real-time web application for detecting fraudulent insurance claims using machine learning and cloud deployment.
 The project integrates: